 4. How can we Defend against each Threat?

-cross-functional team or a task force that represents a broad range of perspectives should carry out the SWOT analysis.
+Ideally a cross-functional team or a task force that represents a broad range of perspectives should carry out the SWOT analysis.
 For example, a SWOT team may include an accountant, a salesperson, an executive manager, an engineer, and an ombudsman. " to find out more...

 Passage from http://en.wikipedia.org/wiki/SWOT_analysis